domagojk/scalable-arhitecture/README.md

-# RxJS design patterns for large-scale JavaScript apps
+# RxJS Design Patterns for Large-scale JavaScript Apps
 Imagine you are the lead developer for a big company like Facebook.

 Hundreds of employees in the company depend on you to make an architecture where